 If the supply and return collars are supplied with the unit, they will be located in the supply duct.
 They can be easily positioned over the unit openings (Figure 3) and secured with sheet metal screws.
-Return and supply duct opening sizes are shown in Figure 9 & Table 4, (page 12).
+Return and supply duct opening sizes are listed on page 12.
 NOTE: Before permanently installing the collars, it is recommended you pre-fit them over the openings first to determine alignment and best fit.